insuricane/devpost/README.md

 ## Inspiration

 It's September 8th 2017 and Hurricane Irma is twisting her way towards Florida.
 Like 95% of home-owning Floridians, you have a home insurance plan.
-But, like most others, you don't have full flood or natural disaster coverage - in fact, 70% of you don't, and even of those that do, they usually aren't fully covered.
+But, like most others, you don't have full flood or natural disaster coverage - in fact, 70% of you don't, and even of those that do usally aren't fully covered.
 With the storm approaching Category 4/5 speeds and almost certain landfall, no traditional insurance company will take your business (a surefire loss for them).
 CNN is telling you it might be the most damaging storm of the century.
 You can get out of the state, for sure, but still you wonder how you protect your most valuable asset: your home.

 With Insuricane, you can sign up for short-term home insurance using our webapp.
 Our servers immediately calculate the probability of damage to your home, our optimal hedging portfolio, and your initial payment.